You are here

 Invests in commercialisation of early stage innovations to help them become successful businesses.
 This includes start-up companies and SMEs engaged in the translation of their research.

-- Department of Industry, Innovation and Science – Support for small business
+- Department of Industry, Innovation and Science - Business and startups

-Supports a wide range of initiatives and detailed information on current government policy, programs, grants and projects in relation to small business.
+Supports a wide range of initiatives and provides information on current government policy, programs, grants and projects.

 - Entrepreneurs' Programme